pohlarized/obsidian-relative-time/README.md

 ## Acknowledgements

-This plugin is forked from the [Obsidian Sample Plugin].
+This plugin is generated from the [Obsidian Sample Plugin](https://github.com/obsidianmd/obsidian-sample-plugin).
 It leverages [`@github/relative-time-element`](https://www.npmjs.com/package/@github/relative-time-element) for formatting datetimes.
 The plugin was mostly vibe-coded with some minor manual fixes using google gemini 2.5 pro preview.